Dustin Long (American football)

-Dustin Dakota Long (born November 30, 1981) is a former American football quarterback for Texas A&M University and Sam Houston State University.
+Dustin Dakota Long (born November 30, 1981) is an American former football quarterback for Texas A&M University He set school records at A&M for single game passing yards (299 versus Kansas in 2002), single game passing touchdowns (19, tied with Gary Kubiak, 1982) and season 300-yard passing games and threw seven touchdown passes to set a Big 12 record at the Texas Tech game.
+He played 1 season for Sam Houston State University where he was awarded Player of the Year, All American and Finalist for the Walter Payton Award.
+He was inducted to the Hall of Honor for Sam Houston State University 2024.
 He played briefly for the NFL's Dallas Cowboys.
 Long is the son of Kim and Mike Long of Groves, Texas.
 His father, Mike, played quarterback at Lamar University.

+He now lives in East Texas with his wife Cynthia (Yarotsky) Long who also played volleyball for Sam Houston State University and their 2 kids, Dakota (daughter) and Jace (son).

 High school career

 As a senior, Long led Port Neches–Groves High School to the 1999 4A Division II State Championship game while throwing for 3,130 yards and 28 touchdowns.
 He was named Houston Chronicle Offensive Player of the Year and received the Willie Ray Smith Award, given to the South-east Texas Offensive MVP.
 Long played in the Oil Bowl and the THSCA North-South All-Star Game.
 He passed for 6,173 yards and 56 touchdowns in his high school career.